Xhimself-Innerfree/Haptic-VR-Project/README.md

 you can check there is a man walking randomly on the lawn, a man and a car moving on their set paths.
 Walk around them to see the changes of your panels.

-A traffic light is added as well, once the traffic light turns red. your panel turns purplr.
+A traffic light is added as well, once the traffic light turns red. your panel turns purple.
 Only standing infront of this traffic light can see this change (-45 degrees to 45 degrees)